Topology-aware Serverless Function-Execution Scheduling: in OpenWhisk

 \item the \emph{shared} policy allows controllers to access primarily local workers and let them access foreign ones after having exhausted the local ones.
 This policy mediates between partitioning resources and the efficient usage of the available ones, although it suffers a stronger effect of resource-grabbing from remote controllers.

 \end{itemize}

-When scheduling functions, controllers follow the policies declared in the available TAPP scripts and access topological information and TAPP scripts in the same way as described for Nginx.
-In case no TAPP script is available, controllers resort to their original, hard-coded logic (explained in \cref{sec:preliminaries}) but still prioritise scheduling functions on co-located workers. \paragraph{Dynamic update of topologies and TAPP scripts} Since both the cluster's topology, its attributes, and the related TAPP scripts can change (e.g., to include a new node or a new policy tag), we designed our TAPP-based prototype to dynamically support such changes, avoiding stop-and-restart downtimes.
+When scheduling functions, controllers follow the policies declared in the available \tapp scripts and access topological information and \tapp scripts in the same way as described for Nginx.
+In case no \tapp script is available, controllers resort to their original, hard-coded logic (explained in \cref{sec:preliminaries}) but still prioritise scheduling functions on co-located workers.